 The biggest tip I could give to you is to be prepared—know what you have to prove and have a plan for doing it.

-If you are uncertain about this, a local SSDI lawyer can help you.
+If you are uncertain about this, an SSDI lawyer can help you.

 These are a few basic Social Security disability hearing tips that are generally applicable.
 In some cases, additional things may be added due to a specific judge’s preferences.